Each week, resources for the in-class exercises will be provided via a Google Drive folder.

 Google's AI Studio is a general purpose service for building applications using LLMs.
 Visit the site at https://aistudio.google.com.

-For this exercise, we'll use AI to find out more about it.
-First, prompt a model to find out the top uses for Generative AI
+Next, we'll use AI to find out more about it.
+Prompt a model to find out the top uses for Generative AI.

 What are the top 10 uses for Generative AI